SayreBlades/mcp-web-tools/README.md

 This will:
 1. Install `mcp-web-tools` as a global executable via `uv tool install`
-2. Update `~/.claude/mcp.json` with the MCP server configuration
+2. Register the MCP server with Claude Code using `claude mcp add`
 3. The executable will be available at `~/.local/bin/mcp-web-tools`

 Restart Claude Code after installation.